 Praise for Deliverance

-40 1 To the chief Musician.
-Of David.
-A Psalm.
-I waited patiently for Jehovah; and he inclined unto me, and heard my cry.
-2 And he brought me up out of the pit of destruction, out of the miry clay, and set my feet upon a rock; he hath established my goings: 3 And he hath put a new song in my mouth, praise unto our God.
-Many shall see it, and fear, and shall confide in Jehovah.
-4 Blessed is the man that hath made Jehovah his confidence, and turneth not to the proud, and to such as turn aside to lies.
-5 Thou, O Jehovah my God, hast multiplied thy marvellous works, and thy thoughts toward us: they cannot be reckoned up in order unto thee; would I declare and speak [them], they are more than can be numbered.
+40 1 I waited patiently for Jehovah; And he inclined unto me, and heard my cry.
+2 He brought me up also out of a horrible pit, out of the miry clay; And he set my feet upon a rock, and established my goings.
+3 And he hath put a new song in my mouth, even praise unto our God: Many shall see it, and fear, And shall trust in Jehovah.
+4 Blessed is the man that maketh Jehovah his trust, And respecteth not the proud, nor such as turn aside to lies.
+5 Many, O Jehovah my God, are the wonderful works which thou hast done, And thy thoughts which are to us-ward; They cannot be set in order unto thee; If I would declare and speak of them, They are more than can be numbered.

-6 Sacrifice and oblation thou didst not desire: ears hast thou prepared me.
-Burnt-offering and sin-offering hast thou not demanded; 7 Then said I, Behold, I come, in the volume of the book it is written of me— 8 To do thy good pleasure, my God, is my delight, and thy law is within my heart.
-9 I have published righteousness in the great congregation: behold, I have not withheld my lips, Jehovah, thou knowest.
-10 I have not hidden thy righteousness within my heart; I have declared thy faithfulness and thy salvation: I have not concealed thy loving-kindness and thy truth from the great congregation.
+6 Sacrifice and offering thou hast no delight in; Mine ears hast thou opened: Burnt-offering and sin-offering hast thou not required.
+7 Then said I, Lo, I am come; In the roll of the book it is written of me: 8 I delight to do thy will, O my God; Yea, thy law is within my heart.
+9 I have proclaimed glad tidings of righteousness in the great assembly; Lo, I will not refrain my lips, O Jehovah, thou knowest.
+10 I have not hid thy righteousness within my heart; I have declared thy faithfulness and thy salvation; I have not concealed thy lovingkindness and thy truth from the great assembly.

-11 Withhold not thou, Jehovah, thy tender mercies from me; let thy loving-kindness and thy truth continually preserve me.
-12 For innumerable evils have compassed me about: mine iniquities have taken hold upon me, so that I cannot see; they are more than the hairs of my head: and my heart hath failed me.
-13 Be pleased, O Jehovah, to deliver me; Jehovah, make haste to my help.
-14 Let them be ashamed and brought to confusion together that seek after my soul to destroy it; let them be turned backward and confounded that take pleasure in mine adversity; 15 Let them be desolate, because of their shame, that say unto me, Aha!
-Aha!
-16 Let all those that seek thee be glad and rejoice in thee; let such as love thy salvation say continually, Jehovah be magnified!
-17 But I am afflicted and needy: the Lord thinketh upon me.
-Thou art my help and my deliverer: my God, make no delay.
+11 Withhold not thou thy tender mercies from me, O Jehovah; Let thy lovingkindness and thy truth continually preserve me.
+12 For innumerable evils have compassed me about; Mine iniquities have overtaken me, so that I am not able to look up; They are more than the hairs of my head; And my heart hath failed me.
+13 Be pleased, O Jehovah, to deliver me: Make haste to help me, O Jehovah.
+14 Let them be put to shame and confounded together That seek after my soul to destroy it: Let them be turned backward and brought to dishonor That delight in my hurt.
+15 Let them be desolate by reason of their shame That say unto me, Aha, aha.
+16 Let all those that seek thee rejoice and be glad in thee: Let such as love thy salvation say continually, Jehovah be magnified.
+17 But I am poor and needy; [Yet] the Lord thinketh upon me: Thou art my help and my deliverer; Make no tarrying, O my God.

 A Prayer for Healing

-41 1 To the chief Musician.
-A Psalm of David.
-Blessed is he that understandeth the poor: Jehovah will deliver him in the day of evil.
-2 Jehovah will preserve him, and keep him alive; he shall be made happy in the land; and thou wilt not deliver him to the will of his enemies.
-3 Jehovah will sustain him upon the bed of languishing: thou turnest all his bed in his sickness.
-4 As for me, I said, Jehovah, be gracious unto me: heal my soul; for I have sinned against thee.
+41 1 Blessed is he that considereth the poor: Jehovah will deliver him in the day of evil.
+2 Jehovah will preserve him, and keep him alive, And he shall be blessed upon the earth; And deliver not thou him unto the will of his enemies.
+3 Jehovah will support him upon the couch of languishing: Thou makest all his bed in his sickness.
+4 I said, O Jehovah, have mercy upon me: Heal my soul; For I have sinned against thee.

-5 Mine enemies wish me evil: When will he die, and his name perish?
-6 And if one come to see [me], he speaketh falsehood; his heart gathereth wickedness to itself: he goeth abroad, he telleth [it].
-7 All that hate me whisper together against me; against me do they devise my hurt.
-8 A thing of Belial cleaveth fast unto him; and now that he is laid down, he will rise up no more.
-9 Yea, mine own familiar friend, in whom I confided, who did eat of my bread, hath lifted up [his] heel against me.
-10 But thou, Jehovah, be gracious unto me, and raise me up, that I may requite them.
-11 By this I know that thou delightest in me, because mine enemy doth not triumph over me.
-12 But as for me, thou upholdest me in mine integrity, and settest me before thy face for ever.
-13 Blessed be Jehovah, the God of Israel, from eternity to eternity!
+5 Mine enemies speak evil against me, [saying], When will he die, and his name perish?
+6 And if he come to see [me], he speaketh falsehood; His heart gathereth iniquity to itself: When he goeth abroad, he telleth it.
+7 All that hate me whisper together against me; Against me do they devise my hurt.
+8 An evil disease, [say they], cleaveth fast unto him; And now that he lieth he shall rise up no more.
+9 Yea, mine own familiar friend, in whom I trusted, Who did eat of my bread, Hath lifted up his heel against me.
+10 But thou, O Jehovah, have mercy upon me, and raise me up, That I may requite them.
+11 By this I know that thou delightest in me, Because mine enemy doth not triumph over me.
+12 And as for me, thou upholdest me in mine integrity, And settest me before thy face for ever.
+13 Blessed be Jehovah, the God of Israel, From everlasting and to everlasting.
 Amen, and Amen.

 Thirsting for God

-42 1 To the chief Musician.
-An instruction; of the sons of Korah.
-As the hart panteth after the water-brooks, so panteth my soul after thee, O God.
-2 My soul thirsteth for God, for the living God: when shall I come and appear before God?
-3 My tears have been my bread day and night, while they say unto me all the day, Where is thy God?
-4 These things I remember and have poured out my soul within me: how I passed along with the multitude, how I went on with them to the house of God, with the voice of joy and praise, a festive multitude.
-5 Why art thou cast down, my soul, and art disquieted in me? hope in God; for I shall yet praise him, [for] the health of his countenance.
+42 1 As the hart panteth after the water brooks, So panteth my soul after thee, O God.
+2 My soul thirsteth for God, for the living God: When shall I come and appear before God?
+3 My tears have been my food day and night, While they continually say unto me, Where is thy God?
+4 These things I remember, and pour out my soul within me, How I went with the throng, and led them to the house of God, With the voice of joy and praise, a multitude keeping holyday.
+5 Why art thou cast down, O my soul?
+And [why] art thou disquieted within me?
+Hope thou in God; for I shall yet praise him [For] the help of his countenance.

-6 My God, my soul is cast down within me; therefore do I remember thee from the land of the Jordan, and the Hermons, from mount Mizar.
-7 Deep calleth unto deep at the noise of thy cataracts; all thy breakers and thy billows are gone over me.
-8 In the day-time will Jehovah command his loving-kindness, and in the night his song shall be with me, a prayer unto the God of my life.
-9 I will say unto God my rock, Why hast thou forgotten me? why go I mourning because of the oppression of the enemy?
-10 As with a crushing in my bones mine adversaries reproach me, while they say unto me all the day, Where is thy God?
-11 Why art thou cast down, my soul? and why art thou disquieted within me? hope in God; for I shall yet praise him, [who is] the health of my countenance, and my God.
+6 O my God, my soul is cast down within me: Therefore do I remember thee from the land of the Jordan, And the Hermons, from the hill Mizar.
+7 Deep calleth unto deep at the noise of thy waterfalls: All thy waves and thy billows are gone over me.
+8 [Yet] Jehovah will command his lovingkindness in the day-time; And in the night his song shall be with me, [Even] a prayer unto the God of my life.
+9 I will say unto God my rock, Why hast thou forgotten me?
+Why go I mourning because of the oppression of the enemy?
+10 As with a sword in my bones, mine adversaries reproach me, While they continually say unto me, Where is thy God?
+11 Why art thou cast down, O my soul?
+And why art thou disquieted within me?
+Hope thou in God; For I shall yet praise him, [Who is] the help of my countenance, and my God.